aeraglyx/fulcrum/README.md

 # Fulcrum

 Blender addon containing random tools.
+Mostly harmless.

+## Ease of Access
+- Motion Blur
+- Transparent
+- View Transform (Standard/Filmic)
+- Lock Camera to View

 ## 3D Stuff
 - Basic setup for projection mapping
+- Set up an Empty as a DOF controller
 - Setup camera for isometric art
 - Hybrid subdivision which combines *Simple* and *Catmull-Clark* algorithms
+- Set *Auto Smooth*
 - Locate a single vertex or multiple vertices by its indices

 ## Node Stuff